znsio/specmatic-order-ui/README.md

 ![HTML client talks to client API which talks to backend api](specmatic-sample-architecture.svg)

+BFF = Backend For Frontend, the API invoked by the HTTP calls in the client HTML page.

 This project contains a small website UI, and an accompanying BFF (backend for frontend).

 The BFF talks to the [backend API](https://github.com/znsio/specmatic-order-api).